From the Archive

 http://www.atlasobscura.com/ Love travel?
 Atlas Obscura is a guide to curious and wondrous travel destinations.

-http://www.bfi.org.uk/news/50-greatest-films-all-time Really want to zone out?
-Here is the British Film Institute’s list of the fifty greatest films of all time to help you choose.
+https://www.bfi.org.uk/sight-and-sound/greatest-films-all-time Really want to zone out?
+To help you choose, why not visit the British Film Institute list of the greatest 250 films of all time? (list updated 2022)

 http://www.youtube.com/user/minutephysics Want a science fix?
 Try minutephysics where you get all you need to give you a great background in physics in minute size bites!
 Check out this video on how long you can balance a pencil